tszalay/Battlecode-2016/README.md

 ## Master TODO

+### For Qualifier Submission
+- Have a very clear HARD CODED flow chart for early game builds, scouts out way to late on 1 archon maps like barricade
+- Not all dens seen on goodies - leads to our loss vs jene, due to not enough exploring scouts
+- Not enough early action on caverns before dens seen.
+Need more agressive default soldier behavior.
+- Barricade: scouts see

 ### For Seeding Submission

 - soldiers switching back from mob to do ball get lost and sit around.